Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Methods

 \subsection{Data Collection}

 We collected data from July through August 2023 by gathering YouTube autocomplete suggestions for our input queries.
 Figure \ref{fig:our_auto_ex} shows an example of a YouTube search with a sample input query and its autocompletes; we collected such autocompletes for each query.
 We automated our data collection by developing Python scripts that simulated YouTube search querying actions.
-Specifically, we used Chrome as a web browser and accessed YouTube in incognito mode without logging in to any account to prevent the effects of personalization and browsing history.
+This automated process comprised three stages: 1) accessing the YouTube.com website, 2) entering an input query in the YouTube search box, and 3) collecting autocomplete results, if available, and storing them.
+We used Chrome as a web browser and accessed YouTube in incognito mode without logging in to any account to prevent the effects of personalization and browsing history.
 Our scripts opened and closed a new browser window for each query to ensure that the search history of other input queries did not influence the autocomplete suggestions for any single query.

-We used a virtual private network (VPN) to collect data from multiple locations in the U.S. to account for location-specific biases \citep{ribeiro2020auditing}.
+We used a virtual private network to collect data from multiple locations in the U.S. to account for location-specific biases \citep{ribeiro2020auditing}.
 In particular, we collected YouTube autocompletes from five states: New Jersey, California, Georgia, Texas, and Washington.
-In addition, we conducted our data collection three times, each separated by a few days, to account for the temporal variations in algorithmic suggestions.
+We conducted our data collection three times, each separated by a few days, to account for the temporal variations in algorithmic suggestions.
 Through these efforts, we attempted to build a geographically representative and temporally stable dataset of autocomplete suggestions across the U.S.

 Analyzing the data samples from three different waves and five different states, we found minimal differences among them.
 We integrated these samples and removed duplicate results to create a combined dataset for further inquiry.
+While this step precluded prioritizing more geographically and temporally stable autocompletes, it allowed us to work with a more comprehensive set of suggestions.
+Examining the resulting dataset, we also noticed that some autocomplete suggestions were not related to the racial groups.
+Thus, we removed the irrelevant autocomplete suggestions based on whether the autocomplete refers to non-human rather than human subjects.
+After removing duplicates, our dataset consisted of a total of 241 unique autocompletes.

-This final dataset consists of 246 autocomplete results.
-We describe details of our data preparation process, descriptive statistics, and inter-sample differences in the Supplemental Material.
+We describe more details of our data preparation process and descriptive statistics in the Supplemental Material.